Pursuing the Meeting Planners of Today

 At Turnberry Isle Miami, we have set up director committees that allow meeting planners to share what keeps them up at night.
 We invite meeting planners to express their needs, concerns, difficulties and worries directly to the resort's senior management staff prior to events.
 This ensures that all issues are alleviated by members from all departments of the property.
-Furthermore, the property's internal "Rest East Committee" is an important tool for members at all levels of the resort to provide feedback on what meeting planners and corporations are demanding and where there is scope to improve service.
-By introducing these panels, we hope to gain crucial insights that will allow us to be better partners to meeting planners and enhance the corporate meeting experience which will lead to a greater market share

 The Hotel Business Review articles are free to read on a weekly basis, but you must purchase a subscription to access